BLMS Supplemental Guidelines

 When it is necessary for a student to receive medication at school, the procedure below must be followed:

-• A parent/caregiver MUST bring all medications in to the health room.
+- A parent/guardian/caretaker MUST bring all medications in to the health room.

-• An “Authorization for Administration of Medication at School” form must be signed by a parent/caregiver or legal guardian and licensed healthcare provider for any medication a student needs to take at school (over the counter or prescription).
+- An “Authorization for Administration of Medication at School” form must be signed by a parent/guardian/caretaker or legal guardian and licensed healthcare provider for any medication a student needs to take at school (over the counter or prescription).

-• Medication cannot be carried by the student.
-An exception can be made for inhalers, EpiPens and insulin if we have written permission from the students’ licensed healthcare provider and their parent/caregiver.
+- Medication cannot be carried by the student.
+An exception can be made for inhalers, EpiPens and insulin if we have written permission from the students’ licensed healthcare provider and their parent/guardian/caretaker.
 Students who self-carry EpiPens must provide an additional one to be stored in the health room.

 Children with life-threatening conditions such as life-threatening allergies, severe asthma, diabetes, or severe seizures, are required to have an Individual Health Plan (IHP) and any necessary emergency medication in place before they start school.
 They will be excluded from school if the completed IHP and emergency medication have not been turned in and processed by the school nurse by the first day of school.
 If your child has an existing medical issue requiring an IHP and medication, forms were emailed to you at the end of the previous school year to be completed by you and your student’s licensed healthcare provider over the summer.
 A licensed healthcare provider is defined in (RCW 18.79.260(2)) as a licensed physician or surgeon, dentist, osteopathic physician or surgeon, naturopathic physician, podiatric physician or surgeon, physician assistant, osteopathic physician assistant or advanced registered nurse practitioner acting within the scope of their license.